Warrior Blade

-Warrior Blade: Rastan Saga Episode III is an arcade beat 'em up game released by Taito in 1991.
-The sequel to Rastan Saga II, it is a weapons brawler similar to Golden Axe.
+Warrior Blade is a 1992 beat 'em up video game developed and published by Taito for arcades.
+It was only released in Japan in May 1992.
+The sequel to Rastan Saga II, it eschews the series' platformer gameplay for a beat 'em up similar to Golden Axe.
 Its main feature is the use of dual screens to depict the action.
-There are three characters to select: a warrior named Rastan, a hireling named Dewey, and a thief named Sophia.
-Although the game was only released in Japan, the text is in both Japanese and English.

 The game was later re-released as part of the Japanese-only Taito Memories II Gekan (2007) and Taito Milestones 3 (2024) for the PlayStation 2 and Nintendo Switch, respectively.
-On December 19, 2024, the game got ported for the first time outside Japan for home consoles as part of the Arcade Archives series for the PlayStation 4 and Nintendo Switch.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in December 2024.

 Gameplay

-Similar to Golden Axe, Rastan Saga Episode III is a side-scrolling beat 'em up.
-The game uses cutscenes to deliver its story and also features branching paths by offering the player a selection of different levels at certain points in the game.
-These were uncommon features for arcade games of the time.
+Similar to Golden Axe, Warrior Blade is a side-scrolling beat 'em up.
+There are three characters to select: a warrior named Rastan, a hireling named Dewey, and a thief named Sophia.

 Reception

 In Japan, Game Machine listed Warrior Blade: Rastan Saga Episode III on their July 1, 1992 issue as being the eleventh most-successful upright/cockpit arcade unit of the month.